-• the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry
+• the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards

-FSANZ has used the best available scientific evidence to conduct the risk analysis, which is provided in SD1.
-The applicant submitted a dossier of scientific studies as part of the application.
-FSANZ had regard to this dossier, together with other technical information including scientific literature, in assessing the application.
+FSANZ used the best available scientific evidence to conduct the risk analysis.
+The applicant submitted a dossier of information and scientific literature as part of its application.
+This dossier, together with other technical and scientific information, was considered by FSANZ in assessing the application.
+The risk assessment is provided in SD.

-The enzyme meets international specifications for enzyme preparations, being the JECFA Compendium of Food Additive Specifications and the Food Chemicals Codex specifications for enzymes referred to in Section 1.3 of this report.
-The enzyme is permitted for use in food production in France, Denmark, Canada, Mexico, Brazil and the USA.
+There are relevant international specifications for enzyme preparations, being the JECFA Compendium of Food Additive Specifications and the Food Chemicals Codex specifications for enzymes referred to in Section 1.3 of this report.